 With refinancing, you have complete control over choosing a fresh interest rate and repayment term that works for your needs from one of the different lenders you qualify for.

 Additionally, some lenders offer an excellent extra perk — the ability to transfer your PLUS loans to your student.
-By picking a lender, such as PenFed Credit Union, that offers Parent PLUS Loan transfers, you’ll have the opportunity to completely ditch that debt immediately and conveniently.
+By picking a lender that offers Parent PLUS Loan transfers, such as PenFed Credit Union or SoFi, you’ll have the opportunity to completely ditch that debt immediately and conveniently.